privatt/privatt-agile-tracker/README.md

 ## New Development Path

+- [ ] The look and feel of the original application is going to be redone
 - [ ] The rails application is going to become an API only
 - [ ] The back end is going to be separated from the front end.
 There is going to be two separate repos.
 - [ ] The Backbone application is going to be removed and replaced by an Ember application.